kjergens/DataStructuresAlgorithmsClass/PSet1.md

 # Problem Set 1
 Data Structures and Algorithms

 Computer Science

 The Dalton School

 This problem set covers review of linear and binary searching.
 See the class webpage for references for elementary searching algorithms.

 ## Prep
-In the src folder, create a new Java class called "Search".
-In the test folder, create a class called "SearchTest" and import all the necessary JUnit library:
+In the src folder, create a new Java class called `Search`.
+In the test folder, create a class called `SearchTest` and import all the necessary JUnit libraries:
 `
 import org.junit.Before;
 import org.junit.BeforeClass;